 An early start.
 A very early start.
 The alarm went off at 4am.
 I was on the road in 10 minutes.
-Up the A1, off towards Carter Bar, around Edinburgh, through the road works around the Forth Road Bridge, around Perth and eventually down the drive to the Dalmunzie hotel.
+Up the A1, off towards Carter Bar, around Edinburgh, through the road works around the Forth Road Bridge, around Perth and eventually down the drive to the Dalmunzie Hotel.
 A final pack, change and lunch making at the information board a couple of k’s short of the hotel (where cars can be left for free) and then on to the hotel itself.
-There were already about six cars at the walkers’ car park
+There were already about six cars at the walkers’ car park.
+I was off to do the three Munros beyond the hotel – Glas Tulaichean, Carn an Righ and Beinn Iutharn Mhor.

 This provided an undemanding incline up to Glenlochsie Lodge which I reached in 45 minutes.

-The shower lasted 20 minutes or so and the upper slopes of Beinn Tulaichean became grey with a partial covering.
+The shower lasted 20 minutes or so and the upper slopes of Beinn Tulaichean became grey with a partial covering of snow.
 Views started to open up and Carn an Righ appeared over the ridge.

 And ahead were the broad summit slopes of Beinn Tulaichean.